 The Child and Parent Centre South Hedland initiative provides early childhood support, services and programs to parents with children up to 8 years of age, including parents expecting children.

-Child and Parent Centres have been established in 16 communities throughout Western Australia.
-Located on public school sites, these family-friendly centres will be open to all parents and carers.
-The Child and Parent Centre initiative is an early intervention initiative developed between the Department of Education, Department of Child Protection, Department of Health and the Department of Local Government and Communities.
+Child and Parent Centres (CPC) have been established in 16 communities throughout Western Australia.
+Located on public school sites, these family-friendly centres are open to all parents and carers.
+The CPC is an early intervention initiative developed between the Department of Education, Department of Health and Department Communities.

 Play in the Park

-Child Health Nurse
+The Community Child Health Nurse

 Child and Parent Centre - South Hedland

 Child and Parent Centre South Hedland is a State Government initiative, run by the YMCA in partnership with South Hedland Primary School.